Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 For multi-event sources (like weekly schedules or conference agendas), the app can detect and create multiple events from a single photo.
 You'll see a preview of all detected events and can select which ones to import.

-Photos are processed temporarily to extract calendar information, then discarded.
-Smart Calendars AI doesn't store your images, doesn't use them for AI training, and doesn't build profiles.
+Photos and PDFs are processed temporarily to extract calendar information, then discarded.
+Smart Calendars AI doesn't store your images or documents, doesn't use them for AI training, and doesn't build profiles.
 The information you see in the preview is what gets saved—nothing more.

 Processing happens securely, and your calendar data stays with your chosen provider (Apple, Google, or Outlook).
 No extra copies, no hidden storage.